fishplateman/webapp/README.md

 Tips:
 This project is for CLOUD ONLY!
 You can't run it locally.
-I do this for my grade and my aws infra script in another repository!
+I did this for my grade and my aws infra script in another repository!
 Thank you!
 Peace.
 Thank you Tejas!
 You teach me what devops is!